Milano Centrale Railway Station

 The Central Station nowadays

-Milano Centrale Railway Station has over 300,000 passengers that arrive or depart from its complex every day, as well as numerous tourists that explore one of the most beautiful railway stations in all of Europe.
+Milano Centrale Railway Station has over 300,000 passengers who arrive or depart from its complex every day, as well as numerous tourists who explore one of the most beautiful railway stations in all of Europe.
 The train station connects Milan with several of the continent’s cities, as well as the country’s main cities, which are represented in the remarkable blue tiles on the walls of the building.

-The enormous glass and steel domes shelter 24 tracks that take Milanesi and tourists to some of the major European capitals, as well as other Italian cities, which are represented by charming tiles in the station's interior.
+The enormous glass and steel domes shelter 24 tracks that take Milanesi and tourists to some of the major European Capitals, as well as other Italian cities, which are represented by charming tiles in the station's interior.

 Transport

-Metro: Centrale F.S., lines 2 and 3.
+Metro: Centrale F.S., lines 2 and 3

-Tram: lines 2, 5, 9 and 33.
+Tram: lines 2, 5, 9 and 33

-Buses: lines 42, 60, 82, 90, 91 and 92.
+Buses: lines 42, 60, 82, 90, 91 and 92